 China SPACs in US are Up, & Due Diligence is Key to Next Leg of Growth

 Special Purpose Acquisition Companies, or SPACs, are increasingly popular alternative to a traditional IPO.
 With US SPAC transactions up for China companies, and dollar values up too, the stakes are rising to ensure US investors TRUST China SPACs.
-In this interview, I-OnAsia Director Ms. Lingbo Jiang takes stock of events and offers thoughts on the best approach to build trust by taking action: using I-OnAsia in the due diligence process.
+In this interview of a member of staff, I-OnAsia takes stock of events and offers thoughts on the best approach to build trust by taking action: using I-OnAsia in the due diligence process.

 What do we need to know about US SPACs and Chinese companies?

 A SPAC is known on Wall Street as a “blank check company”.
 SPACs are popular alternatives to traditional IPOs, but we all know there are dangers with blank checks!

 Indeed, a SPAC listing is actually pursued by high growth, particularly literal or figurative “moon shot” type businesses (autonomous cars, robotics, space exploration etc.) A SPAC is a way for a loss-making company to IPO quickly, while giving forward looking guidance and raising capital simultaneously.
 This is a high risk situation for investors in existing SPACs, but also for the advisors active in today's marketplace and tomorrow's SPAC candidates.